phuc-nt/jira-cloud-mcp-server/llms-install.md

-# MCP Atlassian Server Installation Guide for AI
+# MCP Atlassian Server (by phuc-nt) Installation Guide for AI

-> **Important Note:** MCP Atlassian Server is primarily developed and optimized for use with the Cline AI assistant.
+> **Important Note:** MCP Atlassian Server (by phuc-nt) is primarily developed and optimized for use with the Cline AI assistant.
 While it follows the MCP standard and can work with other compatible MCP clients, the best performance and experience are achieved with Cline.

 ## System Requirements
 - macOS 10.15+ or Windows 10+